 Maurice Dufrasne was the Chairman of Standard Liège from 1909 until 1931 hence his role in the modern naming conventions.

 In its early days unsurprisingly it was basic but eventually, stands were added as were changing rooms and by 1923 the ground was owned by the club.

 Throughout the 1960’s and 1970’s Standard were a regular competing club in UEFA competition and the stadium was one of the main venues used for the Euro 1972 championships when it hosted the match for third place between Belgium and Hungary.
 In 2000 when the European Championships came to Holland and Belgium the stadium held three group matches.

 Domestic success came naturally to Standard even when rivals Anderlecht and Club Brugge were dominating in Europe.
 The club won the Belgian championship three times in a row in 1969, 1970 and 1971 and reached the European Cup Winners Cup final in 1982 only to lose to Barcelona.

 From glorious times what emerged was the darkest hour when the Standard v Waterschei bribery case was revealed in 1984.
 Following the scandal, many players of Standard were suspended and coaches left the club.
 Reestablishing themselves as a force in Europe and domestically took some time but these days many of Europe’s top clubs come to Liege for UEFA competitive fixtures just as they did during the 1960’s.

-As the once thriving industrial face of the Sclessin has declined so the face and symbolism of the Maurice Dufrasne has advanced.
+As the once thriving industrial face of the Sclessin has declined so the face and symbolism of the Maurice Dufrasne have advanced.
 It is now a modern 30,000 capacity arena noted for its noisy colourful supporters and high covered stands.